utrecht

 Study load

-The summer school takes place during three days, starting in the afternoon of the first day and max six hours in the following days.
+Three days, starting in the afternoon of the first day and max 6 hours in the following days.

 Costs